 The focus of this unit is on advanced topics of plant disease biology and management.
-Concepts will be illustrated by diseases caused by viral and virus-like agents, phytopathogenic bacteria and fungi in agricultural and horticultural systems.
+Concepts will be illustrated with diseases caused by viral and virus-like agents, phytopathogenic bacteria, fungi and nematodes in agricultural and horticultural systems.
 Topics include infection biology, host resistance, disease transmission, disease epidemiology and detection of pathogens.
-This unit integrates plant pathology with other disciplines including crop physiology, production and protection.
-Practical sessions are project-based including group work and field trips.
+Practical sessions are project-based including group work and two field trips.

 |Unit name||Plant Pathology|